Demo

 Are you an analytical thinker and problem who enjoys helping people?

-Classification Services is an exceptional team environment offering an opportunity for professional growth and development.
+Classification Services is an exceptional team environment offering an opportunity for professional growth and development

-What You Will Be Doing:
+What You Will Be Doing

 As a Classification Liaison on the Individual Allocations team, you will support assigned State departments by consulting on and processing position description updates.
 You will perform foundational human resources work that is vital to maintaining the structural framework of the State of Alaska’s classification and pay plans.
 The duties include a variety of projects and tasks requiring substantive review and analysis, adaptability, well-developed communication and writing skills, empathy, discretion, judgement, and the ability to make independent decisions.

-Our Mission, Values, and Culture:
+Our Organization, Mission, and Culture

 The Division of Personnel and Labor Relations provides policy, consultative guidance, and human resource services to State of Alaska Executive Branch agencies.